Personal dialogue is the only way forward

-Political parties in Switzerland appear to have re-discovered that direct contact with citizens is key to winning their votes.
-Canvassing seems to be buzzword for the 2019 parliamentary elections.
+Political parties in Switzerland appear to have re-discovered that direct contact with citizens is key to winning votes.
+Canvassing is a buzzword for the 2019 parliamentary elections.
 Some parties use the internet, others connect with voters by phone or appear on their doorsteps.

 Campaign specialists have been talking about digital democracy for quite some time now.
 They argue this would change election campaigns.
-More professional journalism, more targeted advertising and direct communication with the people on the internet would complement each other.
+More professional journalism, more targeted advertising and direct communication with people online would complement each other.
 All put together, this could be called “hybrid campaigning”.

-During the 2015 parliamentary elections, statistics on the Swiss’ use of media did not give rise to excessive expectations in this regard.
-Newspapers, television and radio were still the most important sources of information, also for election campaigning.
+During the 2015 parliamentary elections, statistics on Swiss citizens' use of media did not give rise to excessive expectations in this regard.
+Newspapers, television and radio were still the most important sources of information, as well as for election campaigning.
 The ubiquitous propaganda tools the parties used, especially posters and newspaper ads, came in second place.

-In the meantime, however, it has become obvious that most parties use the internet for their campaigning.
+In the meantime, however, it has become obvious that most parties use the internet for campaigning.
 Newspapers are mainly read online; TV and radio have been unbundled and their programmes are watched and heard on the internet after they have been broadcast.
 No matter whether it is digital ads or influencers’ statements on social media, digital advertising is on the rise.

 Easier for some than for others